EPDM & Neoprene Rubber

-BRP offers flame and smoke resistant neoprene rubber and self-extinguishing neoprene rubber.
-With increasing awareness surrounding public safety, conformance with fire safety specifications are essential for businesses in North America.
-Flame propagation testing falling under ASTM C 1166 Standard Test Method for Flame Propagation of Dense and Cellular Elastomeric Gaskets and Accessories is often required.
+BRP offers flame and smoke resistant neoprene and EPDM along with self-extinguishing Neoprene & EPDM rubber.
+With increasing awareness surrounding public safety, conformance with fire safety specifications is essential for businesses in North America.
+Flame propagation testing falling under the ASTM C 1166 Standard Test Method for Flame Propagation of Dense and Cellular Elastomeric Gaskets and Accessories is often required.

 Testing is conducted on all elastomeric materials employed in parts having surface areas of 16 inches² (100 cm²) or more.
 Materials such as wiring slings in computer networking applications, weather seals, window gaskets, or diaphragms – all products conforming to ASTM C -1166 are tailored to meet a wide range of needs.

 Flame propagation evaluates the extent to which flame spreads when exposed to heat and flame.
 Flame and smoke resistant neoprene & EPDM rubber manufactured at BRP meet or exceed the guidelines set forth by ASTM C 1166.
 This requires that cellular and dense elastomers be exposed to a Bunsen burner with a specified flame for 5 to 15 minutes respectively.
 In either case, the flame must not spread more than 4.87 inches (100 mm).

 Whether it be automobiles, rail, subways or any other form of human conveyance there are ever-increasing concerns for safety in relation to fire smoke, and toxicity.

 Interior trim, various extruded seals in windows and floors, seating, cable retainers, and covers are places where flame, smoke, or toxicity products are often specified.

 Rail carriers, commercial aircraft and mass transit continue to specify certified for passenger safety and long term toxic health issues.